What is Cloud Infrastructure?

 Companies, their products, and customers rely on cloud infrastructure

+Cloud adoption means that a company’s product depends on the uptime, availability, and good performance of cloud products.
 For example, Netflix depends on Amazon Web Services (AWS) to keep its customers happy.
 If customers can’t access Netflix, it could be due to an AWS outage.

 All these integrations and dependencies on cloud solutions make today’s SaaS products more vulnerable to outage and performance issues that directly impact their customers.